Employment History, Regular employment positions

 Ottawa

-KDM Analytics "is a security assurance company providing products and services for threat risk assessment and management, due diligence assessments, and information and data assurance.
-Leveraging our decades of experience in static analysis, reverse engineering and formal methods, we have created breakthrough products for the automated and systematic investigation of code, data and networks."
+KDM Analytics "is a security assurance company providing products and services for threat risk assessment and management, due diligence assessments, and information and data assurance."

-• Architect of KDM Workbench, the company’s flagship product
+• Architected, prototyped, and continued development of KDM Workbench, the company's flagship product

 Senior software developer